 A district shall prior to or by the first week of school attendance, ensure that a procedure is in place to provide prior notification of pesticide applications in accordance with 4 Administrative Code Chapter 7.
 Individuals who request in writing to be notified of pesticide applications may be notified by telephonic, written, or electronic methods.
 4 TAC 7.201(4)

-The chief administrator or building manager shall notify persons who work in a district building of an indoor pest control treatment by:
+The chief administrator, IPM coordinator, or building manager must notify individuals who work in a district building of an indoor pest control treatment by:

-Providing the pest control information sheet made available by the certified applicator or technician to a person working in the building on request.
+Making available, on request, the consumer information sheet made available by the certified applicator or technician.

-All pesticides used by districts must be registered with the United States Environmental Protection Agency (EPA) and the TDA, with the exception of those pesticides that have been exempted from registration by the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), Section 25(b).
+All pesticides used by districts must be registered with the EPA and the TDA, with the exception of those pesticides that have been exempted from registration by the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), Section 25(b).
 All pesticides used by districts must also bear a label as required by FIFRA and Chapter 76 of the Texas Agriculture Code.
 Pesticide use must also meet the following requirements:

 Pest control signs shall be posted at least 48 hours prior to a pesticide application inside district buildings as provided for under 4 Administrative Code 7.148.